 Organising prizes and awards that recognise military logistic and professional development excellence.

 Administering other military logistics awards on behalf of other entities which support the purpose of The RLC Foundation.

 Providing appropriate links to civilian employment opportunities through direct contact and through the Career Transition Partnership for the benefit of RLC personnel in career transition, no longer serving or in the Reserves.

 The RLC is the Army’s professional logistics organisation.
 It is the largest corps in the Army and has 11,000 regular and 5,000 reserve officers and soldiers.
 It is organised into logistic regiments and has a national footprint that covers all parts of the UK.
 In addition around 40% of RLC soldiers and officers serve in all units and main headquarters across Defence.
 There are 12 specialisms in the Corps shown in the table below:

 The RLC Foundation Board

-- Major General (retired) David Shouesmith – Chairman
+- Major General (retd) David Shouesmith – Chairman

 - Brigadier Stephen Shirley – Commandant of the Defence College of Logistics, Policing and Administration